Platelet Inventory Management with Approximate Dynamic Programming: Numerical Study

 \subsubsection{Discount Factor and Cost Parameters.}

 We use a discount factor of $\alpha =0.95$, which is close to one and hence suitable for long-term planning often assumed in the literature on perishable inventory systems (see, e.g., \citealt{chao2015approximation}).
-Intuitively, due to the perishability, the future costs of orders occur within the maximum $m$ next periods and the results would be less sensitive to the choice of the discount factor.
-For the cost parameters, we normalize the unit cost of holding $h$ to 1 and set the unit cost of shortage $l$ at 20.
-We then consider one small and one large fixed ordering cost $f \in\{10, 100\}$ as well as three different ratios of shortage to wastage costs, i.e., $l/\theta \in \{4, 1, 1/4\}$, leading in total to six different cost combinations.
-We note that in the case of platelet inventory management, shortage is considered to be costlier than expiry, i.e., $l/\theta \geq 1$.
+Intuitively, due to the perishability, the future costs of orders occur within the maximum $m$ next periods and hence the results are less sensitive to the choice of the discount factor. \revision{For the cost parameters, we normalize the unit cost of holding $h$ to 1 and set the unit cost of shortage $l$ at 20.
+We then consider one small (relative to shortage cost) and one large fixed ordering cost $\kappa \in\{10, 100\}$ as well as three different ratios of shortage to wastage costs, i.e., $l/\theta \in \{4, 1, 1/4\}$, leading in total to six different cost combinations.
+We note that in the case of platelet inventory management, shortage is considered to be costlier than expiration, i.e., $l/\theta \geq 1$ (e.g., \citealt{zhou2011inventory,civelek2015blood}).}